Okayet/SmileENC/README.md

 Contributing:
 Contributions to this project are highly appreciated!
 Developers can help improve the encryption algorithms, UI/UX, documentation, or report and fix bugs.
-All contributors are expected to adhere to the project's code of conduct and prioritize user privacy and security.
+All contributors are expected to adhere to the project's code of conduct and prioritize user privacy and security. if u have any ideas write it down on fix/bug section so i can imporve the script by ur needs.

 Disclaimer:
 Please use this encryption system responsibly and ethically.
 The project maintainers and contributors disclaim any responsibility for the misuse or illegal use of this tool by any individual or entity.